DevlopRishi/Termux-Transparent/README.md

 ## Prerequisites

 - **Termux** application installed on your Android device.
-  *[Download from F-Droid if needed, as it's no longer updated on the Google Play Store]*
+  *[Download from F-Droid if needed, as it's no longer updated on the Google Play Store, neither does it work]*

 ## Steps